-Eagle View and Pond Trails Professional Review and Guide
+Eagle View and Pond Trails Professional Guide

 "Perched atop 150-foot bluffs looking out over the Des Moines River and surrounding countryside, Yellow Banks Park has a wealth of scenic overlooks, as well as trails leading to a Native American burial mound and huge savanna oaks.
 This short hike takes in two trails at the far end of the park, highlighted by a good spot to watch for the many migrating birds that pass by.
 Raptors are perhaps the most common— look for them in the spring and fall.

 This “two-armed” hike begins with a short walk through the

 woods on the Eagle View Trail, leading to a bluff overlook

 that gives you a sweeping view of the Des Moines River valley to the west.
 This is a great spot for bird watching: In addition to raptors, scarlet and summer tanagers, eastern